binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 NoSQL Injection is semantically very similar to SQL Injection and Command Injection with JavaScript running on the server.
 The main differences are in the syntax of the attack.

-NoSQL data stores often provide a greater performance and scaling benefits, but in terms of security, they are disadvantaged due to far fewer relational and consistency checks.
+NoSQL data stores often provide greater performance and scaling benefits, but in terms of security, they are disadvantaged due to far fewer relational and consistency checks.

 There are currently [over 225 types of NoSQL](http://nosql-database.org/) data stores, and each one does things differently.
 This of course means that if all we considered was the number of systems compared to SQL, then the likelihood of confusion around what a safe query looks like in any given NoSQL engine has increased dramatically.
 There is also more room for an attacker to move within NoSQL queries than with SQL due to being heavily dependent on JavaScript which is a dynamic loosely typed general purpose language rather than the far more tightly constrained declarative SQL.